Sawangg/homelab/README.md

 - A static public IP address with a router able to forward ports
 - A domain name with a DNS provider usable with [ExternalDNS](https://kubernetes-sigs.github.io/external-dns/latest/#the-latest-release)
+- Any secret provider supported by [External Secrets Operator](https://external-secrets.io/).
+This repository uses `GitLab` as it's secrets provider
 - An API token of the DNS provider that will allow challenges to create certificates.
 This repository uses a `Cloudflare` token with the permissions: Zone - DNS - Edit, Zone - Zone - Read & Include - All Zones
 - Another API token of the same provider to manage DNS records.
 Using `Cloudflare`, the token should have the same permissions as above
 - A [GitHub PAT](https://github.com/settings/personal-access-tokens) to be used by `FluxCD`, with Read-Write permissions for Admnistration & Contents
-- Any secret provider supported by [External Secrets Operator](https://external-secrets.io/).
-This repository uses `GitLab`

 ### 🔑 Secrets